 Bunions are bumpy, uncomfortable, and embarrassing — but they’re also very treatable with an expert podiatrist’s help.
-At Arizona Foot and Ankle Medical Center in Laveen, Arizona, skilled podiatrists Kyle Durfey, DPM, and Brian Hiapo, DPM, offer customized bunion solutions that relieve pain and allow you to walk normally again.
+At Arizona Foot and Ankle Medical Center in Chandler and Laveen, Arizona, skilled podiatrists Kyle Durfey, DPM, and Brian Hiapo, DPM, offer customized bunion solutions that relieve pain and allow you to walk normally again.
 Book your appointment online or by phone today.

 Bunions, a common foot deformity, develop when the metatarsophalangeal joint at the base of your big toe swells and forces your big toe to rotate inward.
 With this big toe movement, extra pressure is placed on your other toes.

 Sometimes, the big toe can eventually overlap your second toe.
 Bunions can be painful and frustrating, and they can eventually even make it hard to walk without pain.